-Automatically Move Zoom Window to Next Screen
+Automatically Moving Zoom Window to the Next Screen

-Note: This option doesn't apply under Magnifying Glass or Fixed Frame zoom.
+Note: The option Automatically Moving Zoom Window to the Next Screen does not apply if Magnifying Glass or Fixed Frame zoom window style is enabled.

-When this option is enabled and the Zoom window is maximized, nView Desktop Manager will automatically move the window to the next screen if your cursor moves onto the Zoom window.
+When the option Automatically Moving Zoom Window to the Next Screen is enabled and the zoom window is maximized, nView Desktop Manager will automatically move the window to the next screen if your cursor moves onto the Zoom window.

-Enable Bi-Directional Editing
+Enabling Bi-Directional Editing

-Note: The Enable bi-directional editing option applies only to the Magnifying Glass and Fixed Frame style zoom windows and cursorrelated functions, but not text editing.
+Note: The Enable bi-directional editing option applies only to the Magnifying Glass and Fixed Frame style zoom windows and cursor-related functions, but not text editing.

-When Enable bi-directional editing is enabled, you can use your mouse with applications under either Magnifying Glass or Fixed Frame Zoom windows using the application's standard mouse-editing methods.
+When you enable the Enable bi-directional editing option, you can use your mouse with applications under either Magnifying Glass or Fixed Frame zoom windows using the application's standard mouse-editing methods.